 There was an explosion of maps.
-Happily, none of them had to be drawn by hand thanks to the ever useful GIS.
+Happily, none of them had to be drawn by hand thanks to the ever-useful GIS.

-Step 4: Create a prevention strategy
+Step 4: Create a Prevention Strategy

 The team also added some good old-fashioned prep to the scheme.
-This included first aid kits, radio and safe patrol procedures.
+This included first aid kits, radio, and safe patrol procedures.

-Step 5: Happy neighbourhood
+Step 5: Happy Neighborhood